Third-party and independent candidates for the 2024 United States presidential election: Legal Marijuana Now Party

 Gabel won a plurality of the vote (28.8%), but withdrew ahead of the primary.
 Of declared candidates, Richfield, Minnesota businessman Dennis Schuller finished in the lead, with 17.4%.
 At the state convention in Caledonia on May 8, Minnesota presidential delegates to the national Legal Marijuana Now convention were awarded proportionally based on the primary results.
 However, the party lost automatic ballot access in a May 2024 ruling by the Minnesota Supreme Court, meaning party officials and candidates would have to petition for ballot access.

 The party was also ballot-qualified in Nebraska, but no candidates qualified for the May 14 primary.
 Instead, the state affiliate party nominated Cornel West.
 Because Minnesota is a more populous state than Nebraska, Minnesota LMNP delegates to the national convention that were pledged to Schuller and California archeologist Rudy Reyes outnumbered the entire Nebraska delegation which voted unanimously for West.
 At the July 6 national convention held in Bloomington, Minnesota, Schuller and running mate Reyes were nominated for the presidential ticket.
 The 2024 LMNP write-in campaign was certified in several states.

 Peace and Freedom Party

+Peace and Freedom primary

 The Peace and Freedom Party held a non-binding preference primary in California on Super Tuesday, March 5.
 Claudia De la Cruz, the nominee of the Party for Socialism and Liberation, won the primary with a plurality, defeating Jasmine Sherman and Cornel West.
 The party's presidential nominee, chosen by the state central committee in August, is Claudia De la Cruz.